jmoak3/Tracer/README.md

 # Tracer
 A "simple" C++ RayTracer made to learn more about graphics.

-The goals are to produce high quality images fast using interesting techniques..
+The goals are to produce high quality images fast using interesting techniques. ..
-Started out as a lightning fast Raytracer (phong/diffuse/shadow, refraction, aa samples etc), but now has pathtracer renderer alongside it..
+Started out as a lightning fast Raytracer (phong/diffuse/shadow, refraction, aa samples etc), but now has pathtracer renderer alongside it. ..
 It's pretty cool, and hopefully it'll be cooler soon.

 Images: